XoTourLiff/Forti-audit/README.md

 ```
 git clone https://github.com/XoTourLiff/Forti-audit.git
 ```
-Note : There are one JSON exemple file in both python scripts.
+There is one JSON example file in each Python script directory.

 ### Download JSON files
 #### Policies :